sylwia-budzynska/vscode-codeql-starter-codespace/README.md

 <img src="images/create-codespace.png"  width="439" alt="Screenshot: Create Codespace, click on plus">

-=> VS Code will start and a remote Codespace will be built (this may take some time).
+=> VS Code will start in your browser and a remote Codespace will be built (this may take some time).
 If you are asked to open the workspace `vscode-codeql-starter.code-workspace` click on "Open Workspace".

 ## Option B: Local installation